New rental tax sounds taxing

 In recent years, landlords have already taken a number of steps to protect their investments and they may continue to do so in order to meet these new demands.
 Some have even been forced to re-mortgage their existing homes or properties in order to meet the increased demands.
 Which of course may have an impact on tenants too, as very often additional expenses result in higher rents.

-If you’d like to know more about the new mortgage interest taxes for landlord and how this might affect investments in the Norwich area, then get in touch with the team here at Agile.
+If you’d like to know more about the new mortgage interest taxes for landlords and how this might affect investments in the Norwich area, then get in touch with the team here at Agile.
 As property investment experts we can offer advice on possible solutions and other means to get around being stung by higher taxes.
-Always seek the advice of your accountant as well.
+You should always seek the advice of an accountant as well, in case there are any wider tax implications.